martinmoene/span-lite/README.md

 Define this to 1 to provide member function `swap()`.
 Default is undefined.

 ### Provide `operator==()` and other comparison functions
--D<b>span_FEATURE_COMPARISON</b>=1
+-D<b>span_FEATURE_COMPARISON</b>=0
-Define this to 0 to omit the comparison functions to compare the content of two spans.
-C++20's span will not provide comparison and _span lite_ will omit comparison at default in the near future.
+Define this to 1 to include the comparison functions to compare the content of two spans.
+C++20's span does not provide comparison and _span lite_ omits comparison from v0.7.0.
 Default is undefined.

 ### Provide `same()` function
 -D<b>span_FEATURE_SAME</b>=0